jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 We also need to vary the configuration for each Locator application instance.

-VMware GemFire requires each peer member in the cluster to be uniquely named.
-We can set the name of the Locator by using the `spring.data.gemfire.locator.name` SDG property set as a JVM System Property in your IDE’s run configuration profile for the main application class:
+[vmware-gemfire-name] requires each peer member in the cluster to be uniquely named.
+We can set the name of the Locator by using the `spring.data.gemfire.locator.name` [spring-data-gemfire-name] property set as a JVM System Property in your IDE’s run configuration profile for the main application class:
 `-Dspring.data.gemfire.locator.name=SpringLocatorOne`.
 We name the second Locator application instance `SpringLocatorTwo`.

 Additionally, we must vary the port numbers that the Locators use to listen for connections.
-By default, a VMware GemFire Locator listens on port `10334`.
-We can set the Locator port by using the `spring.data.gemfire.locator.port` SDG property.
+By default, a [vmware-gemfire-name] Locator listens on port `10334`.
+We can set the Locator port by using the `spring.data.gemfire.locator.port` [spring-data-gemfire-name] property.

 For our first Locator application instance (`SpringLocatorOne`), we also enable the "manager" profile so that we can connect to the Locator by